paasar/skill-progress-visualizer/README.md

-# skill-tree-visualizer
+# skill-progress-visualizer

-A skill tree visualizer that turns a simple input file into HTML
+A skill progress visualizer that turns a simple input file into nice HTML

 ## Usage